 I recognise the positive impact that co-operatives and mutuals have across all sectors of the economy, including retail, agriculture and financial services.
 No assessment has been made of the amount of tax paid by co-operative and mutual businesses, but I note that the report last year from the all-party group for mutuals found that mutuals generate over £130 billion to benefit the wider economy each year.

-It is a matter of fact that the three largest co-ops in this country pay more tax than Facebook, Amazon and Caffé Nero combined, so not only are they creating jobs; they are also paying fairly into the Exchequer.
+It is a matter of fact that the three largest co-ops in this country pay more tax than Facebook, Amazon and Caffé Nero combined, so not only are they creating jobs but; they are also paying fairly into the Exchequer.
 Will the Minister meet me and representatives from the co-op and mutuals sector to discuss that part of the economy and make sure that Britain can thrive in an inclusive way?

 Yes, I will.
 There are 7,000 co-ops across the United Kingdom, employing nearly a quarter of a million people.
 I have had numerous meetings over the past two years with representatives of co-ops and mutuals, and we had a mutuals workshop last July.
 I am very happy to meet the hon.
 Gentleman to discuss the recent Manchester mutuals report and to see what we can do together.